Brunozhon/SwiftReference/README.md

 ### If-else

-If-else statments also have a simple syntax:
+If-else conditionals also have a simple syntax:

 ```swift
 if condition {